Slack vs Microsoft Teams in 2026: An Honest Comparison

 AI features

-Slack AI (included in Pro and Business+):
+Slack AI (included in all paid plans):

-- Enterprise+ exclusive: cross-app search across Salesforce, Google Drive, GitHub, Jira, and more
+- Enterprise+ exclusive: Cross-app search across Salesforce, Google Drive, GitHub, Jira, and more

 Integrations